E. J. Josey: Early life

 Josey was born Elonnie Junius Josey in Norfolk, Virginia to Willie and Frances Bailey Josey.
 His mother completed teacher-training school and taught for one year before marrying Josey's father, a WWI veteran who worked as a laborer at the Norfolk Naval Shipyard in Portsmouth.
 Josey credits his mother for encouraging him to pursue reading and creativity.
 The Josey family moved to the Mount Hermon section of Portsmouth, Virginia shortly after Josey's birth, where he was raised with four siblings.
 The family attended the Celestial Baptist Church, where Josey "found his love of God and music".
 Josey attended the segregated Mount Hermon Elementary School and I. C. Norcom High School, where he excelled academically.

 Josey's father died when he was a sophomore in high school, and Josey graduated early to earn money as a dishwasher, porter, and stock clerk as well as by playing the piano and organ at neighborhood churches.
-He was drafted into the army on May 18, 1943, and served in an all-black squadron in the South as an assistant to chaplains and as an organist.
+He was drafted into the U.S. Army on May 18, 1943, and served in an all-Black squadron in the South as an assistant to chaplains and as an organist.
 Josey was able to use a non-segregated library in the army and he noted, "The opportunity to read a wide variety of materials in the Army caused me to continue my quest for knowledge and revived my desire for a college education".
 His army service ended in 1946.

 Josey enrolled in Howard University in 1947 and graduated in 1949, majoring in history.
 He received his master's in History from Columbia University in 1950 and a master's in librarianship from the University at Albany, SUNY in 1953 being the second African American to do so.
 While at Columbia, Josey worked as a desk assistant in the Journalism Library and in several other jobs in departmental libraries, and was "encouraged to pursue librarianship as a career by his supervisor, Basil Miller".
 Josey joined the American Library Association in 1952 but like other African American librarians, his application to join the Georgia Library Association was rejected.
-(In 1965, he would become the first African American librarian of the Georgia Library Association after he led a protest against the Southern state library associations).
+In 1965, he would become the first African American librarian of the Georgia Library Association after he led a protest against the Southern state library associations.